OpenRA/OpenRA/INSTALL.md

 Linux
 =====

-Use `make dependencies` to map the native libraries to your system, fetch the remaining CLI dependencies using [NuGet](http://www.nuget.org) and place them at the appropriate places.
+Use `make dependencies` to map the native libraries to your system and fetch the remaining CLI dependencies to place them at the appropriate places.

 To compile OpenRA, run `make all` from the command line.